elchs/LetoDBf/Readme.txt

     For this you need your C-Compiler used for Harbour in your OS search path.
     Or to use latest binary package:
        https://sourceforge.net/projects/harbour-project/files/
+    Afterall the path to the 'hbmk2' executable is also added to OS search path list.
     Follow the instructions found with Harbour.

  Get latest source of LetoDBf